joergkeller/beehive-sensor/README.md

 The project already includes all required libraries (that is the reason for the submodule commands and for the local sketchbook location).

 Then
-1. Create TTN account/application/device and enter OTAA/ABP authorization codes in `credentials.h`
+1. Create free TTN account/application/device and enter OTAA/ABP authorization codes in `credentials.h`
+1. Create free ThingSpeak account/channel and a TTN ThingSpeak integration with the appropriate values
 1. Compile/upload sketch
 1. Activation with OTAA takes some time (even half an hour or so)
 1. Press button to enter 'manual mode'
-    - no LoRa messages sending, blinking LED instead (useful if you work on your beehive)
+    - no LoRa messages sending, blinking LED instead
     - continous weight measuring for calibration, calculate offset/scale (eg. see [Excel sheet](./docs/Gewicht%20Eichung%20Loadcell.xlsx))
     - for temperature compensation, measure weights at different temperatures also
     - scanning 1-wire temperature sensors one by one, note ids
     - press button again to start LoRa activation
 1. Enter 1-wire sensor ids and weight calibration to `calibration.h`
 1. Compile/upload sketch again
+    - Wait for OTAA activation
+    - First measure should appear in the local monitor, as TTN data and in ThingSpeak channel